Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/networkPerformance.md

 ### An Analogy for Delay Types

 With all these different forms of delay, it can sometimes become easy to get confused regarding which is which.
-As such I find it to be a good excercise to go through the effort of describing in terms of analogies different ways to think of these network delays.
+As such I find it to be a good exercise to go through the effort of describing in terms of analogies different ways to think of these network delays.
 I will provide one, but I suggest going through the effort of coming up with one of your own as well.

 Imagine we have someone taking NJ Transit at NY Penn Station[^5].
 In order to catch their train, they arrive at the train station and proceed to figure out what track they need to go to (*processing delay*).
 They then need to take an escalator down to the track, however there are so many people that they need to wait in line to get on the escalator (*queueing delay*).
-After waiting in line they take the escalator down (*transmission delay*), and then get on the train which takes them to their destination (*propogation delay*).
+After waiting in line they take the escalator down (*transmission delay*), and then get on the train which takes them to their destination (*propagation delay*).

 [^1]: Is this just me?
 [^2]: https://en.wikipedia.org/wiki/Velocity_factor